Sejal10406/codealpha-ml-internship/README.md

-# codveda-ml-internship
+# codealpha-ml-internship
-# Machine Learning Internship – Codveda Technologies
+# Machine Learning Internship – CodeAlpha Technologies

-This repository contains the tasks completed as part of my Machine Learning Internship at Codveda Technologies.
+This repository contains the tasks completed as part of my Machine Learning Internship at CodeAlpha Technologies.

 ## 📌 Tasks Completed